The night belonged to the hunter.

-“Did I say that?
-About my collection and rare, precious stones? he looked perplexed and uncomfortable.
-He had already offended her once and refusing a lady would be question on his hospitality after boasting about his grandeur.
+He looked perplexed and uncomfortable.
+He had already offended her once and refusing a lady would be a question on his hospitality after he had boasted about his grandeur.
 He must have bragged about it if she said so.
 How else would she have known about the precious stones!

 Upangshu didn’t need to be told twice.
 If she willingly wanted to walk into his lair, why would he back out!
 He sniggered inwardly.
 Things couldn’t get easier.

-As they walked some distance, there was a slight mizzle of rain and a cool breeze.
+As they walked some distance, there was a slight mizzle and a cool breeze.

 The inception of the storm had only just begun.

-Out of nowhere, a violent wind whipped.
-Livid black clouds billowed like smoke across the lightning- streaked sky.
-Forked lightning shred the skies and it looked like a trident thrown by a furious God.
+Out of nowhere, a violent wind whipped up.
+Livid black clouds billowed.
+Forked lightning shredded the skies as if hundreds of tridents were thrown by a furious God.